Welcome

 Committees

-All governors are members of at least one of the three committees.
+All governors are members of at least one of the two committees.
 These committees meet at least once a term and report back to the Full Governing Body meetings.

 This committee is responsible for: